hdossani/scala-lab/README.md

 `mvn clean compile scala:compile scala:testCompile test`

+Initially, all Scala Tests are going to fail due to a `not yet implemented exception`.

 ### Solutions

 The solutions for all the exercises are available on GitHub repository history.
 Git Hash `d1fbabd28d81b3b7562c6ee08fb5f3f3aa4babc1`.